Nicole Sauve, PTA, CBIS | Jan 26, 2023

 Exercise plays a major role in Parkinson’s as a way to help maintain a person’s balance, mobility, and ability to perform daily activities.
-Exercise has been linked to a better sense of well-being across the different stages and severity of the disease and can play a major role in two areas, managing symptoms and slowing down the progression of the disease.
+In fact, exercise has been linked to a better sense of well-being across the different stages and severity of Parkinson's and can play a significant role in managing symptoms and slowing down the progression of the disease.

-If you are interested in the Parkinson’s specific exercise class or would like more information regarding the class, call 651-259-2479 or feel free to stop in to one of the classes!
+If you are interested in the Parkinson’s exercise class or would like more information, call 651-259-2479 or stop by one of the classes to learn more.